Chia-Network/chiabip158/README.md

 libboost_thread-mt.a
 libboost_thread-mt.dylib

-Solution, with no guarantees that this is “the Right Way to do things”, but appears to work fine for the configure stage:
+Solution, with no guarantees that this is "the Right Way to do things", but appears to work fine for the configure stage:

 $ cd /usr/local/lib
 $ ln -s libboost_thread-mt.a libboost_thread.a